KENE508/Inflation-rate-analysis-in-Nigeria/README.md

- # An overview of inflation in Nigeria from 2008 to 2024
+ # An Analysis of inflation rate in Nigeria from 2008 to 2024

  ### Project Overview